Elk Grove Community

 Elk Grove Western Festival - Held the first full weekend in May every year, the Western Festival offers two days of good old-fashioned fun for the entire family.
-The event offers great food, lively entertainment, a morning parade, car show, exciting carnival, an inspired art show and variety of vendors selling everything from crafts to food.
-Approximately 80,000 people attend this popular community event.
+The event offers great food, lively entertainment, a Saturday parade, car show, carnival, art show and variety of vendors selling everything from crafts to food.
+Approximately 25,000 people attend this popular community event.
+View more details.

-Salute to Red, White & Blue - An annual Fourth of July family affair sponsored by the City of Elk Grove featuring spectacular ground and aerial fireworks displays and a musical salute to the birth of our nation.
+Salute to Red, White & Blue - An annual Fourth of July family affair sponsored by the City of Elk Grove featuring spectacular fireworks displays celebrating the birth of our nation.
+View more details.

-Strauss Festival - In late July each year, spectators on grassy knolls in the Elk Grove Regional Park see the waltzes of Johann Strauss come alive through the performances of period-costumed dancers, actors and a professional symphonic orchestra.
+Strauss Festival - In late July each year, guest travel to Elk Grove Regional Park to enjoy an evening of music and dancing to the music of Johann Strauss come alive through performances by costumed dancers, actors and a professional symphonic to orchestra.
+View more details.

-CSD Giant Pumpkin Festival - This event is a hometown fall harvest festival, with crafts, food and fun for the entire family.
+Elk Grove Giant Pumpkin Festival - Presented by Cosumnes CSD, this event is a hometown fall festival, with crafts, food and fun for the entire family.
 In 1998, it also became the official California weigh-off site for a national Giant Pumpkin contest.
+View more details.

 Elk Grove residents have the best medical providers located in their community.
 A full range of physicians, including many specialists, have active practices in the area.

 Additionally, the city is serviced locally by the following medical facilities:

 - Sutter Health Systems

 - Elk Grove Urgent Care

 Multiple local hotels are easily accessible from the major highways that serve Elk Grove and provide a wide range of accommodation levels and meeting/conference facilities.